|The Funniest Newspaper Column

 School Marching Band of Various Alloys, the contestants will take off from the goal line carrying their

-Saturday morning at 10 Am, the aging aluminum cannon blew up and the 100-yard slow sprint was
+Saturday morning at 10 Am, the aging aluminum cannon blew up and the 100-yard slow sprint was on.

-the last one in, sometime around 1:30 in the afternoon.
+last one in, sometime around 1:30 in the afternoon.
 He said he got lost and took a nap.

 We didn’t have a winner cause all the runners gulped down their six-packs somewhere between